4GeeksAcademy/master-javascript-programming-exercises/exercises/159.3-FashionInventory-C/README.md

 ];
 ```

  Now, you have to find all the shoes with `black` in the name.
-Your function should filter these shoes and return them in a flat list similarly to part A.

  ## Example output: